Twitter whistleblower raises security concerns

 In it, Mr Zatko also criticised the way in which Twitter handled sensitive information and claimed that it has failed to accurately report some of these matters to US regulators.

-Among his concerns Mr Zatko alleges that Twitter suffered from an usually high rate of security incidents – “approximately one security incident each week serious enough that Twitter was required to report it to regulators”.
+Among his concerns, Mr Zatko alleges that Twitter suffered from a usually high rate of security incidents – “approximately one security incident each week serious enough that Twitter was required to report it to regulators”.

 He said that so-called insider threats – security risks posed by people with malicious intent from within the company – went “virtually unmonitored”.